Get all the latest data for Hungary

 Can I legally rent out property on my visa in Hungary right now?

-You do not need to live in Hungary to rent out your property there, though you will likely want a local property manager or contact person to handle tenant issues, repairs, and compliance obligations.
+You normally do not need to live in Hungary to rent out a Hungary property, because a foreign owner can appoint a local manager, accountant, or lawyer to handle daily obligations.

 We cover everything there is to know about buying and renting out in Hungary here.